dovecot/documentation/source/admin_manual/mailbox_formats/maildir.rst

 Step 2 was pointed out to be useful if clock had moved backwards.
 However, this doesn't give any actual safety guarantees because an identical base filename could already exist in ``cur/``.
-Besidesm if the system was just rebooted, the file in ``tmp/`` could probably be even overwritten safely (assuming it wasn't already ``link()``\ ed to ``new/``).
+Besides if the system was just rebooted, the file in ``tmp/`` could probably be even overwritten safely (assuming it wasn't already ``link()``\ ed to ``new/``).